Rocker2234/discord-vlc-presence/README.md

 ### Set up the service on your PC
+#### Settingup VLC for filename as title
+For the title to Display currectly you will have to change the VLC media player's settings to display filename as your window title.
+To do this,

+`Open VLC -> Menu Tools -> Preferences (Show settings = ALL) -> Input/Codecs.`

+Then at the very bottom of the right panel set the option `"Change title according to current media"` to `"$u"`.

+Save, exit and restart VLC.

 #### Hide execution window on Windows
 You will see a file named silent.vbs.
 This is used to run the script without any window and everything is done in the background.

 #### Automatic Startup on Windows
 If you wish to start the script directly after system startup, first create a shortcut for vbs file and then put it in startmenu's startup folder, that is either -